MaorHalev/Linux-OpenSkyAPI-Project/README.txt

 4.printFlightsByAircraft: to run this program simply type : the command : "./printFlightsByAircraft.out <aircraft icao24>"
 - can have multiple aircraft icao24 codes seperated by a space.

+comments:
+*if you would like to remove outfiles , go to the terminal in directory containing the files and run the command : "make clean".